 Suggestions of the week

-You like to keep up with what’s new, but never really know what to buy?
-Join us right here every Thursday to find out which bottles our resident experts pick out from the online weekly New arrivals.
-Discover what they love, the fun bottles that stand out from many (many) tasted.
+You like to keep up with what’s new but never really know what to buy?
+Trust the flair of our product experts, Julie and Éric.
+Every Thursday, they play favourites with the online new arrivals.
+Come see what they loved, the fun bottles that stood out from (many) many tasted.

 -